danielbodnar/awesome-stars/BY-LANG.md

 - [jamesmcm/vopono](https://github.com/jamesmcm/vopono) - Run applications through VPN tunnels with temporary network namespaces
 - [rosenpass/rosenpass](https://github.com/rosenpass/rosenpass) - Rosenpass is a post-quantum-secure VPN that uses WireGuard to transport the actual data.
 - [svenstaro/wiresmith](https://github.com/svenstaro/wiresmith) - Auto-config WireGuard clients into a mesh
-- [pimalaya/comodoro](https://github.com/pimalaya/comodoro) - CLI to manage time using timers
+- [pimalaya/comodoro](https://github.com/pimalaya/comodoro) - CLI to manage timers
 - [G07cha/pomodoro](https://github.com/G07cha/pomodoro) - A classic time management tool in your menubar
 - [miguoliang/tomato-timer-cli](https://github.com/miguoliang/tomato-timer-cli) - The Tomato Timer CLI is a command-line tool designed to help you manage your time effectively using the Pomodoro Technique.
 With this tool, you can break your work into focused intervals called "pomod
 - [infinyon/fluvio-duck](https://github.com/infinyon/fluvio-duck) - Fluvio DuckDB Integration